ibm-cloud-docs/mas-ms/maintenance.md

 ## Emergency Maintenance
 {: #emergency-maintenance}

 In exceptional cases such as critical security patching, the The IBM Maximo Application Suite Dedicated Services team may need to schedule unplanned emergency maintenance outages outside of a Planned Maintenance window for Production systems.
 The IBM Maximo Application Suite Dedicated team will provide as much advanced notice as possible, however depending on criticality of the security patch, 5-10 business days notice may not be possible.
+Emergency Maintenance will be communicated via the [Client Communications Center (CCC)](/docs/mas-ms?topic=mas-ms-client-communications-center).

 See below slidedeck for more information on upgrades, Continuous Delivery and Lon Term Support